-During fiscal year 2018, Ms. Smolyansky and Mr. Smolyansky satisfied the executive officer stock ownership requirements, and Ms. Feldman, Mr. Hanson, and Mr. Hass were progressing toward attaining their applicable requirements.
-Mr. Bernardi and Mr. Sikar satisfied the independent director ownership requirements during fiscal year 2018, and Mr. Scher was progressing toward attaining his applicable requirement.
-Mr. Sent was not appointed as a director until January 11, 2019.
-Given Danone North America PBC's ("Danone") ownership of approximately 22% of Lifeway's common stock and Mr. Marcel's status as Danone's designated director, the Board has determined that he is exempt from these requirements.
+During fiscal year 2019, Ms. Julie Smolyansky and Mr. Smolyansky satisfied the executive officer stock ownership requirements, and Mr. Hanson, Ms. Feldman and Mr. Hass were progressing toward attaining their applicable requirements.
+Mr. Bernardi and Mr. Sikar satisfied the independent director ownership requirements during fiscal year 2019, and Mr. Scher was progressing toward attaining his applicable requirement.
+Ms. Levy and Ms. McWhorter were not appointed as directors until February 11, 2020 and June 26, 2020, respectively.

-The ownership levels of our named executive officers and non-employee directors as of the Record Date are set forth in the table entitled "Ownership of Common Stock by Certain Beneficial Owners and Management" below.
+The ownership levels of our named executive officers and directors are set forth in Item 12 "Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters" below.
 The stock ownership and holding policy described above prescribes the amount and length of time executives or directors have to hold their stock after exercise or vesting.